ruairidhs/LaTeXCarpenter.jl/README.md

 ## Alternative packages

-There are several other packages for generating LaTeX tables from Julia objects.
+There are several other useful packages for generating LaTeX tables from Julia objects.

 - [`PrettyTables.jl`](https://github.com/ronisbr/PrettyTables.jl) can print matrices with multiple formatting options and multiple output formats.
 - [`LaTeXTabulars.jl`](https://github.com/tpapp/LaTeXTabulars.jl) is a thin wrapper which allows you to essentially write LaTeX `tabular` environment code in Julia.